FlexMeasures/flexmeasures/documentation/features/forecasting.rst

 Future work
 ---------------

-We have mentioned that forecasting within FlexMEasures can become more powerful.
+We have mentioned that forecasting within FlexMeasures can become more powerful.
 Here we summarize what is on the roadmap for forecasting:

 - Add fixed-point forecasting (see above)
 - Make features easier to configure, especially regressors
 - Add more types of forecasting algorithms, like random forest or even LSTM
-- Possibly integrate with existing powerful forecasting tooling, for instance `OpenStef <https://lfenergy.org/projects/openstef>`_.
+- Possibly integrate with existing powerful forecasting tooling, for instance `OpenStef <https://lfenergy.org/projects/openstef>`_ or `Quartz Solar OS <https://github.com/openclimatefix/Open-Source-Quartz-Solar-Forecast>`_.